neo4j-product-examples/data-prep-sec-edgar/README.md

 ## Prerequisites
 You are required to have a CIK-CUSIP mapping csv file as input.
-While you could use the one from the repo noted above [here](https://github.com/leoliu0/cik-cusip-mapping/blob/master/cik-cusip-maps.csv) it contains over 50k mapping which can take a while to process.
-It may be better to filter your own csv as appropriate by your use case.
+If you do not have one and want to test out. see the `cik-sample-mapping.csv` file.
+While you could use the [csv from the repo noted above](https://github.com/leoliu0/cik-cusip-mapping/blob/master/cik-cusip-maps.csv) it contains over 50k mappings which can take a while to process.

-[TODO] Python Package prereqs
+__[TODO] Add Python Package prereqs__

 ## Pulling and parsing text from form 10Ks
 Currently, there are two command line utilities for this.
 Will need to combine into one as we clean up.
-1. `f10-get-urls.py` takes the cik-cusip mapping as input alon g with a date range and grabs the urls for raw 10k filings.
+1. `f10-get-urls.py` takes the cik-cusip mapping as input along with a date range and grabs the urls for raw 10k filings.
 It then writes them to another csv.
 2. `f10k-download-parse-format.py` takes the above output, downloads raw 10k files, parses out relevant 10K item text, and saves to json files.
 See __10K Notes__ below for more details on the reasoning behind parsing and item selection.

 ## Pulling and staging holdings data from form 13s
+__[TODO]__

 ## 10K Notes